aselshall/rm/hw/big-picture.md

 6. **Proposal Development** (<span style="color:red">**[Research Proposal](https://aselshall.github.io/rm/hw/proposal-hw)**</span>)
    - You will integrate all these components to develop your research proposal:
-      - Describe the “**why**, **what**, and **how**” of your research, including pilot results if available.
+      - Describe the “**why**, **what**, and **how**” of your research, including pilot results if available
-      - Define deliverables and establish criteria for measuring success.
+      - Define deliverables and establish criteria for measuring success
-      - Explain potential outcomes, benefits, intellectual merits, broader impacts, and address the “so what” question.
+      - Explain potential outcomes, benefits, intellectual merits, broader impacts, and address the “so what” question
-      - Provide a timeline for the project, outlining key milestones and deadlines.
+      - Provide a timeline for the project, outlining key milestones and deadlines
-      - Conduct a risk assessment, identifying potential challenges and how they will be mitigated.
+      - Conduct a risk assessment, identifying potential challenges and how they will be mitigated
       - Cite your references using a citation management software
-      - Include a budget estimate with justifications for the resources needed (if applicable).
+      - Include a budget estimate with justifications for the resources needed (if applicable)
-      - Develop a detailed data management plan.
+      - Develop a detailed data management plan

 <h2 style="color:blue">Execute</h2>